fleetdm/fleet/docs/Using Fleet/Scripts.md

 4. In the **Run Script** menu, select the **Actions** dropdown for the script you'd like to execute and choose the **Run** option.

 Scripts run from the Fleet UI will run the next time your host checks in with Fleet.
-You can view the status of the script execution, as well as the output once the script has been executed, in the **Activities** feed in your target host's detail page or the Fleet Dashboard.
+You can view the status of the script execution as well as the output in the target host's activity feed.

 Fleet API: API documentation is [here](https://fleetdm.com/docs/rest-api/rest-api#run-script]